How To Choose a Pest Control Company

 Reviews and Recommendations

-Resources you can use to check a company's reputation include local review sites, social media, and the Better Business Bureau (BBB).
-You can also confirm the status of a company's license through the California licensing board.
+Resources that can be used to verify a company's legitimacy include the Better Business Bureau (BBB), local review sites, and social media.
+Additionally, you can confirm the status of a company's license via the California licensing board.

 Cost of Services and Guarantees